-The event scene has changed significantly in the last two years given the rise of virtual and hybrid formats, and attendee engagement evolved along with it.
+The event scene has changed significantly in the last three years, given the rise of virtual and hybrid formats, and attendee engagement has evolved along with it.
 So, what is the best way to engage an audience nowadays?
 We asked marketers and event professionals worldwide for their best event engagement tips.
-Read on to master attendee engagement in 2022 and beyond.
+Read on to master attendee engagement in 2023 and beyond.

 1. Create a custom hashtag